material-components/material-components-android/docs/theming/Motion.md

 curves can be beneficial if you’d like to introduce 3-point (quintic) easing curves to your app in a backwards compatible way.

-To update an easing value override any of the attributes in your app’s theme following the `<type>(value)` string format.
+To update an easing value, override any of the attributes in your app’s theme following the `<type>(value)` string format.

 ```